JaimeLynSchatz/resumes/README.md

 <br />*Local Board Vice Chair, Intern (2/97 – 5/97)*
 + Helped organize NYPIRG’s annual state-wide Fall Conference in Binghamton, Leadership Training in Albany and four State Board Trainings
-+ Recruited, organized and trained the br /ooklyn College student delegation for the state-wide Higher Education Lobby Day in Albany in March 1997
++ Recruited, organized and trained the
+ Brooklyn College student delegation for the state-wide Higher Education Lobby Day in Albany in March 1997
 + Co-organizer of the Global Warming Rally at the United Nations Building in June 1997
-+ Facilitated a borough-wide press conference with State Assemblymember Joan Millman, the American Cancer Society, the New York State Association of Nurses, br /ooklyn Weekly papers and NY 1 News in F ebr /uary 1998
++ Facilitated a borough-wide press conference with State Assemblymember Joan Millman, the American Cancer Society, the New York State Association of Nurses, Brooklyn Weekly papers and NY 1 News in February 1998
-+ Helped to register hundreds of new citizens to vote following citizenship ceremonies at br /ooklyn Federal Courthouse
++ Helped to register hundreds of new citizens to vote following citizenship ceremonies at Brooklyn Federal Courthouse
 + Built working coalitions with campus organizations such as Black Family, the Hillel Foundation, Greek Letter Association, the Puerto Rican Alliance, Professional Staff Congress and the Veterans’ Association